rhagelstrom/BetterCombatEffects/README.md

 * **(D)** (D) will disable the save effect on a successful save.
 * **(H)** (H) will deal half damage on a successful ongoiong save.
 * **(M)** (M) will indicate this is magical so any creature will magic resistance will gain proper advantage on the save.

+## 5E

+---

+### Concentration

+Default off: When on, adding an new spell effect that requires concentration will automatically remove the previous concentration effects if any exist.
+This can be toggled on/off in the options menu